 Vaishali received her MBA from the Indian Institute of Management, Ahmedabad and earned her undergraduate degree from Mumbai University.

-In addition to his extensive North American experience, Tom has worked in Europe, Australia, and Asia, helping clients transform their businesses and their IT functions.
-His work at BCG spans a wide range of topics, including business strategies, transformations, and risk management.
+In addition to North America, Tom has worked extensively in Europe, Australia, and Asia, helping clients transform their businesses and their IT functions.
+His work at BCG spans a wide range of topics, including business strategies, large-scale change, and risk management.
 He has led the integration of IT organizations in several financial-services mergers, spearheaded a major outsourcing program for a large hedge fund, and managed several IT cost-reduction programs in retail and corporate banks.

-Before BCG, Tom was acting CIO of Bankers Trust Australia/New Zealand, and was a relationship manager for private clients and small to medium-sized companies for Dresdner Bank AG in Germany.
-He holds an MBA from Indiana University and a PhD in economics from the University of Bayreuth, Germany.
+Before joining BCG, Tom was acting CIO at BT Financial Australia/New Zealand and was a relationship manager for small to medium-sized companies for Dresdner Bank AG in Germany.
+He earned an MBA from Indiana University and a PhD in economics from the University of Bayreuth, Germany.
 A citizen of Germany and Australia, he is married with three children.

 Debbie is responsible for leading BCG's global finance function and for financial matters at BCG.
 Before assuming her current role, Debbie was the partner responsible for tax, treasury, and finance.
 She has been with the firm since 2001.